jacamo-lang/jacamo/demos/integration/dummyart-nodered-mqtt/readme.md

 # Demo JaCaMo + Node-RED + MQTT (by dummy artifacts)

 This demo presents an integration scenario where one agent leverages the MQTT protocol using perception and action.
+It looks for an MAS code that has no reference to outside elements (MQTT, in the case).

 ## Understanding the demo